awsdocs/amazon-transcribe-developer-guide/doc_source/create-custom-language-model.md

 + `NarrowBand` \- For audio with a sample rate of less than 16 kHz\.
 You typically use this type of model for telephone conversations recorded at 8 kHz\.
 + `WideBand` \- For audio with a sample rate of 16 kHz or greater\.
 This includes audio from media sources\.

-You can create a custom language model with the base model and the training data using console, the [CreateLanguageModel](API_CreateLanguageModel.md) operation, the AWS Command Line Interface \(AWS CLI\)\.
+You can create a custom language model using the base model and training data in the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/), and the [CreateLanguageModel](API_CreateLanguageModel.md) API\.

 ## Using prefixes in Amazon Simple Storage Service to retrieve your data<a name="prefix-get-data"></a>